thalytabdn/thalytabdn/README.md

 💻 Passionate on challenges and programming

-🎯 I'm currently studying full-stack development, focused on Node js and React
+🎯 I'm currently studying full-stack development